ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Templates/Weapon Template.md

 ## Special Mechanics and Properties
 - Add special mechanics and properties here
-- Anything that doesn't have its own descriptino page
+- Anything that doesn't have its own description page
 - Fully describe the mechanic or property here
 	- And use nested bullet points for clarity